nf-core/pathogensurveillance/README.md

 * **enabled**: Either "TRUE" or "FALSE", indicating whether the sample should be included in the analysis or not.
 Defaults to "TRUE".
 * **ref_group_ids**: One or more reference group IDs separated by ";".
 These are used to supply specific references to specific samples.
 These IDs correspond to IDs listed in the `ref_group_ids` or `ref_id` columns of the reference metadata CSV.

-Additionally, users can supply a reference metadata CSV that can be used to assign custom references to particular samples.
+Additionally, users can supply a reference metadata CSV that can be used to assign custom references to particular samples using the `--reference_data` option.
+If not provided, the pipeline will download and choose references to use automatically.
 References are assigned to samples if they share a reference group ID in the `ref_group_ids` columns that can appear in both input CSVs.
-The reference metadata CSV can have the following columns:
+The reference metadata CSV or the sample metadata CSV can have the following columns:

 * **ref_group_ids**: One or more reference group IDs separated by ";".
 These are used to group references and supply an ID that can be used in the `ref_group_ids` column of the sample metadata CSV to assign references to particular samples. * **ref_id**: The unique identifier for each user-defined reference genome.
 This will be used in file names to distinguish samples in the output.
 Each reference ID must correspond to a single source of reference data (The `ref_path`, `ref_ncbi_accession`, and `ref_ncbi_query` columns), although the same reference data can be used by multiple IDs.
 Any values that correspond to different sources of reference data or contain characters that cannot appear in file names (\/:*?"<>| .) will be modified automatically.
 If not supplied, it will be inferred from the `path`, `ref_name` columns or supplied automatically when `ref_ncbi_accession` or `ref_ncbi_query` are used.
 * ref_id: The unique identify for each reference input.
 This will be used in file names to distinguish references in the output.
 Each sample ID must correspond to a single source of reference data (e.g. the `ref_path` and `ref_ncbi_accession` columns), although the same sequence data can be used by different IDs.
 Any values supplied that correspond to different sources of reference data or contain characters that cannot appear in file names (\/:*?"<>| .) will be modified automatically.
 If not supplied, it will be inferred from the `ref_path`, `ref_ncbi_accession`, or `ref_name` columns.